Doge-is-Dope/Whispr/README.md

   Detects the start and end of speech using a VAD engine to avoid silent segments.

 - [ ] **Speech-to-Text (STT)**
-  Transcribes user speech into text using a self-hosted Whisper implementation.
-Supports both Chinese and English.
+  Real-time streaming transcription of user speech with Whisper-Streaming or OpenAI Realtime API.
+Provides partial and final transcripts.

 - [ ] **AI Dialogue Engine**
-  Uses OpenAI API to handle context-aware conversations (greetings, Q&A, small talk).
+  Uses OpenAI API to handle context-aware conversations.
+  Includes memory layers (short-term summaries, retrieval, preference KV) for personalization and continuity.

 - [ ] **Text-to-Speech (TTS)**
-  Converts AI-generated text responses into natural-sounding audio using the system TTS engine.
+  Streaming text-to-speech playback (Realtime) with immediate audio output.
+Falls back to system TTS when streaming is unavailable.

 - [x] **Free Mic Mode**
   Enables a manual toggle for continuous listening.
 VAD stays active to detect utterances.
 Supports interrupting TTS playback.

 - [ ] **Interrupt Mechanism**
-  Allows users to interrupt AI speech mid-sentence.
-TTS stops immediately and switches back to listening mode while preserving context.
+  Supports barge-in: user speech interrupts AI playback instantly.
+Unfinished responses are canceled/truncated, context is preserved, and the app returns to listening mode.

 ## ✨ Interaction Flow